dondi3go/supersynk/README.md

 ## Unfinished work

-* Empty channels are not removed (no consequences)
-* No security at all :
+* No special care about security :
     * no API key (done on other project, but)
     * no test on https (done on other project, but)
-    * any client can impersonate any other client
+    * no client authentication

 ## The awfull truth about HTTP